digime/digime-sdk-nodejs/documents/storage/list-storage-files.md

 ```

-For more details on what options can be passed please check type [ListStorageFilesOptions](../interfaces/Types.ListStorageFilesOptions.html)
+For more details on what options can be passed please check {@link Types.ListStorageFilesOptions | ListStorageFilesOptions}

 This method will return list of files and total number of files.
-Please check return type [ListStorageFilesResponse](../interfaces/Types.ListStorageFilesResponse.html) for more details on what is returned.
+Please check return type {@link Types.ListStorageFilesResponse | ListStorageFilesResponse} for more details on what is returned.